is the sixth largest country in the world but the one with the lowest

 activities and sights not to be missed include Sydney's spectacular

-harbour, boasting endless shops, restaurants and stunning
+harbour, boasting endless shops, restaurants and stunning architecture

-there is something to keep everybody occupied.
+to keep everybody occupied.

 The Great Barrier Reef is a 2,600 kilometre explosion of colour

 which is so vast it can be seen in space, if you have never tried

-is famed for its stunning scenery, not just found within their
+is famed for its stunning scenery, not just found within their beautiful

-collection of dramatic cliffs, canyons and rural bush lands.
+cliffs, canyons and rural bush lands.
 Kangaroo Island is also worth

 a visit, located just a short distance from the Southern coast,

 this reserve is seven times the size of Singapore and is home to

 seals, koalas, wallabies and penguins to name but a few.